Update: Black Friday deals have started to leak!

 Gaming Laptops and Ultraportables

 The Black Friday season makes November the best month of the year for buying a laptop — unless you're in the market for a real powerhouse.
 High-performance machines that boast a powerful CPU like Intel's Core i7 models, or that feature a super-slim build, actually see better prices during the summer back-to-school sales.
 July and September tend to be the standout months for these rigs, with deals that are 9% cheaper (about $50 on average) than even November's best deals.

 Chocolates & Flowers

 It is perhaps unsurprising that gifts like chocolates and flowers don't see much in the way of deals during Black Friday.
 The perishable nature of these treats makes them better suited for purchase close to a gift-giving holiday.
-While we did see a small spike in these deals during the 2013 Black Friday season, overall November 2013 saw the fewest offers in this category all year.
-Instead, wait to buy your flowers and chocolates closer to the biggest romantic gifting days of the year — Christmas and Valentine's Day.
+We did see a few deals on these items during Black Friday 2014, but better deals on Godiva, Lindt, Ghirardelli, and 1-800-Flowers came earlier in November or later in December.

 Here's a category that actually sees a lot of discounts during Black Friday, but is nevertheless worth passing up.
-November is a winter month, so winter clothing is obviously in-stock everywhere at this time.
-As we noted previously, excellent sitewide coupons will lead to some serious discounts on all kinds of apparel, including in-season coats, boots, and more.
-However, you'll see the best deals on these items during winter clearance sales in January through March.
+As we previously noted, excellent sitewide coupons will lead to some serious discounts on all kinds of apparel, including in-season coats, boots, and more.
+However, if you can wait, then you'll see the best deals on these items during winter clearance sales in January, February, and even March.

 Readers, have we dashed your Black Friday dreams?
 Or are you still determined to find an amazing airfare deal on Thanksgiving and grab a fistful of gift cards from Cyber Monday deals?
 Share your shopping strategies in the comments below!